Raxone/amlogic-usbdl_s905x2/README.md

 * If board usb password protect, put password file in password folder,and rename to password.bin

-* chmod +x -R .         -fix permission.Command is with point
 * ./scripts/all.sh

 * All files be in dump_all dir.